T of C

 Qin body Raykov on silk Ancient techniques 19th century account Lost tradition?
 Wong Shu-Chee Availability 首頁

-The term sixian qin (silk-string zither) is not to be found, as yet, in any dictionary.
-Originally it would not have been meaningful, since all Chinese stringed instruments were categorized as having silk strings.2 Today silk strings are very rare.3 Almost all players in China use metal strings (also called nylon strings, since they are nylon with a metal core4).
-As a result most available CDs of silk-string recordings are re-issues of recordings from before 1965 (see the silk string qin discography.
+As a result of this abandonment of the silk string tradition, most available CDs of silk-string qin recordings are re-issues of recordings from before 1965 (see the silk string qin discography).
 It is partly because of this that on this website I consciously use the term "silk-string zither".
-I think it important to remind people that there is a distinctive silk-string style.
+It is important for people to keep in mind that there is a distinctive silk-string style of play to go along with the silk-string sound.
 In fact, one of the strengths of the qin is that it can accommodate both a silk-string style and a metal-string style.

-My qin teacher Sun Yü-ch'in called the sliding sound of fingers on silk strings the qi (breath or life force) of qin music.5 Poets often referred to the qin as "silk-wood" (sitong6).
-Silk strings can be said to epitomize the qin's traditional role as an instrument of self-cultivation.
-There is strong evidence that metal strings cause damage to the structure of the instrument.7) So why would a traditional player turn away from silk strings?
+My qin teacher Sun Yü-ch'in called the sliding sound of fingers on silk strings the qi (breath or life force) of qin music.14 Literati often used the term "silk-wood" (sitong) to refer to the qin and its sounds.
+Indeed, silk strings can be said to epitomize the qin's traditional role as an instrument of self-cultivation.
+Metal strings clearly damage the lacquer on a qin top, and there is also strong evidence that metal strings can cause structural damage to instruments.15 So why would a player interested in the qin tradition try to eliminate the sliding sounds?16 And why would so many of them completely abandon silk strings?

 Basics of qin strings

-Silk strings become more mellow with use.10 According to my teacher, Sun Yü-ch'in, strings should last for about seven years of normal use, and be at their best during the period of about two to five years.
-But he thought none of the strings then available (they had to be brought to Taiwan from the mainland) could compare with the good strings of former days.
+Silk strings become more mellow with use.22 According to my teacher, Sun Yü-ch'in, strings should last for about seven years of normal use, and be at their best during the period of about two to five years.23 But he thought none of the strings then available (they had to be brought to Taiwan from the mainland) could compare with the good strings of former days.

 Problems with Silk Strings?

-Perhaps this was an observation born of necessity.
+One can debate whether the qin was intentionally designed to be quiet.
 In any case, it would seem that currently there are few people willing to wait for (or confident of finding) the proper environment for the silk string style of qin play.
 Instead people have developed a taste for the strong and smooth sound of nylon-metal strings instead of the delicate rich sound of silk.

 Because of the low sound output of the qin, amplification is often necessary for performance.
 Amplification may put disproportionate emphasis on the sound of the fingers sliding on the strings; in addition, standard microphones often fail to pick up the rich overtones which give the silk string qin its distincitve color.
-A noisy performance environment can have the same effect: the best performance space is a concert hall with good acoustics and no extraneous sounds.
-Otherwise the difference between the rich tones of silk strings and the plain tones of nylon-metal are not so apparent.
+A noisy performance environment can have the same effect, and this is why the best performance space is a concert hall with good acoustics and no extraneous sounds.
+Otherwise the difference between the rich tones of silk strings and the plain tones of nylon-metal are not so apparent.29

-Even without clammy hands the difficulty in recording with silk strings is again accentuated if one does not want to put the microphones close to the qin.
+Recording with silk strings also requires paying particular attention to certain factors, and the problems are accentuated if one does not want to put the microphones close to the qin.
 Since the silk-string qin cannot compete with other sounds, the required additional amplification means an exceptionally quiet recording environment is required.
 Thus beside using metal-string qins, almost all other modern qin recordings have had the microphone right next to, or even under, the instrument.
-The main exceptions that I know of are a few recordings made in Europe.
+As of around 2010 the main exceptions that I knew of were a few recordings made in Europe.
 (Artificial reverberation is also the rule).

-Related to this is the problem that modern silk strings do seem to be more coarse than the good quality silk strings of the past.
+Related to this is the problem that most modern silk strings do seem to be more coarse than the good quality silk strings of the past.
 As mentioned above, the sound of the fingers sliding on silk can be considered as the qi: the breath or life force, of the music.
-But if the strings are too coarse the breath becomes raspy, and if the player does not know how to play with silk the breath is like gasping.
+But if the strings are too coarse the breath becomes raspy and, if the player does not know how to play with silk, the breath is like gasping.
 So how does one manage this qi?

-The first attempt I heard of to solve the "problem" of sliding sounds came from Lui Tsun-yuen.11 During the 1970 he switched from silk to nylon wire, thus anticipating the nylon metal strings that were invented during the Cultural Revolution.
-With such strings clammy hands are no problem -- one simply puts a bit of oil on the fingers and goes on playing.
+The first attempt I heard of to solve the "problem" of sliding sounds came from Lui Tsun-yuen.30 During the 1970s he switched from silk to nylon wire, thus anticipating the nylon metal strings that were developed for the guqin during the Cultural Revolution.
+With such strings clammy hands are no problem -- one can simply put a bit of oil on the fingers and go on playing.

-The problem with these substitutes for silk strings is that one then loses the original qi of the qin.
-Silk strings can be made smoother with the application of wax, but the best solution with modern silk strings is to have the patience to break them in, then to learn how to play with them properly.12
+The problem with these substitutes for silk strings (and here one should also discuss silk strings intended to be "smooth as ice") is that one might then lose the original qi of the qin.
+Silk strings can be made smoother with the application of wax or glue, but the best solution with modern silk strings is to have the patience to break them in,31 learn how to play with them properly, and find appropriate venues in which to play.

 The development of metal strings

-Metal qin strings are now usually wrapped in nylon.
-To summarize, the basic materials for music strings are gut, hair, fiber (in Asia, mainly silk), metal and, more recently, synthetics.13 As for metal, although there is evidence it was used for strings in ancient Persia, more substantial records seem to begin around the 10th century.
-The New Grove Dictionary mentions them in Europe at that time, and Laurence Picken has written that they may have been used on the huqin two-string fiddle in the Tang dynasty and were definitely used there on a harp (sic) in the 14th century.14 Metal strings on the Middle Eastern qanun zither are mentioned as early as the 13th century, so presumably the closely related santur hammered dulcimer had them when it was introduced into China, where it became the yangqin, about two centuries later.
+Metal qin strings today are almost always wrapped with nylon.
+To summarize the situation prior to their introduction, the basic materials for music strings were gut, hair, fiber (in Asia, mainly silk), metal and, more recently, synthetics.32 As for metal, although there is evidence it was used for strings in ancient Persia, more substantial records seem to begin around the 10th century.
+The New Grove Dictionary mentions them in Europe at that time, and Laurence Picken has written that they may have been used on the huqin two-string fiddle in the Tang dynasty and were definitely used there on a harp (sic) in the 14th century.33 Metal strings on the Middle Eastern qanun zither are mentioned as early as the 13th century, so presumably the closely related santur hammered dulcimer had them when it was introduced into China, where it became the yangqin, about two centuries later.
 By the end of the 19th century the Chaozhou guzheng zither commonly had metal strings.

 This sketch is sufficient to show that, although in China all string instruments were once put in the "silk" category, other materials have also long been in use.
 In this context it is noteworthy that, although there are classical writings on the "problem" of the low volume output of the qin, any suggested solutions were always in terms of the environment (quiet; solid table; play over a water vat; etc.) or qin design.
-No known writings, at least until the 1960s, suggested using a material other than silk for qin strings.
+To my knowledge, not until the 1950s was any serious work done to develop metal strings (for pure nylon strings see below).
+If anything was published about this before the 1960s I have not seen it.

-All this changed during the Cultural Revolution.
-One reason given for the introduction of metal strings during that period is the poor quality and lack of availability of silk strings.
-However, another factor in the switch from silk to metal strings was certainly political: silk strings were thought to emphasize the inward and meditative nature of qin music, while with metal strings it could become a performance instrument, an instrument performed for ordinary people.
+All this changed during the Cultural Revolution when, as mentioned above, official efforts were made to "improve" the sound of the qin so as to make it more accessible to the masses (further comment).
+This largely meant increasing the volume of sound, and modernizing the strings was an important part of this effort.
+One reason given for the introduction of metal strings during that period is the poor quality and lack of availability of silk strings.34 However, another factor in the switch from silk to metal strings was certainly political: silk strings were thought to emphasize the inward and meditative nature of qin music, while with metal strings it could become a performance instrument, an instrument performed for ordinary people.

 Apparently the first metal strings for qin were very smooth.
 However, much research was focused on trying to re-capture the sound of silk while still taking advantage of the durability of metal.
-This led to experimenting with different coiling effects: the inner core is not simply covered smoothly in nylon, but the nylon is made somewhat rough, as silk would be.
-Strings have been made with metal coiled around silk or nylon.
-More common is nylon (I am not sure about silk) coiled around a metal core.
-As a result, some metal strings are much more mellow than others, but still the sound is quite distinctive.
+This led to experimenting with different coiling effects: today the inner metal core is usually covered with very smooth nylon, but experiments were also done making the nylon somewhat rough, as silk would be.
+Apparently attempts were also made to wrap nylon around a silk core, to avoid the roughness of silk.
+Strings have also been made with metal coiled around silk or nylon.
+As a result of the research, today some of the metal strings are much more mellow than others, but still the metal sound is quite distinctive.

-By the year 2000 virtually all qin players in China were exclusively using metal strings wrapped in nylon.15 Metal strings obviously expand the potential scope of the instrument in some ways but, in my opinion, the scope would be even broader if, instead of talking about whether silk is better or metal is better, there was more effort made to distinguish the developing metal-string styles from silk-string styles.
+As mentioned above, by the year 2000 virtually all qin players in China were exclusively using metal strings wrapped in nylon.
+Metal strings obviously expand the potential scope of the instrument in some ways but, in my opinion, the scope would be even broader if, instead of talking about whether silk is better or metal is better, there was more effort made to distinguish the developing metal-string styles from silk-string styles.
 We could then consciously develop each style in a manner natural to their different properties.

-For a time I also used metal strings alongside the silk ones -- switching back and forth.
+For a while, around 1990, I also used nylon-wrapped metal strings alongside the silk ones -- switching back and forth.
 It is not making a value judgment but simply stating a fact to say that using metal strings has a definite effect on the way one plays.
-For reconstructing old music I feel most comfortable using silk strings, and so today about the only time I play with metal strings is when required to do so: while visiting other players or in a very humid environment.
+For reconstructing old music I feel most comfortable using silk strings, and so today about the only time I play with metal strings is when required to do so: while visiting other players who only have metal strings, perhaps when playing together with other instruments, or perhaps when playing in certain environments, particularly noisy or humid (causing clammy hands).

 I must emphasize that I don't object to metal strings per se.
-As with close miking, the sound can be quite interesting, and indeed I hope one day to have an electric qin with metal strings and magnetic pickups.
-It particularly concerns me, though, that in China today virtually no one uses silk strings, almost all recordings use close miking plus reverberation, and there is little debate about this.
+As with close miking, the sound can be quite interesting, and indeed I hope one day to have an electric qin with metal strings and magnetic pickups (as it is I do have a qin with piezo pickups.35 It particularly concerns me, though, that in China today virtually no one uses silk strings, almost all recordings use close miking plus reverberation, and there is little debate about this.
 If the Western guitar is broad enough to embrace classical, folk, popular and so forth styles, so too is qin, and the place to begin is by developing distinctive silk-string and metal-string sounds.
 With the qin this might naturally result in classical styles (reconstructing, preserving and developing the past) and modern styles (re-interpreting the past and encouraging new development).

 An interesting characteristic affecting the ability of metal strings to reinterpret the past is their longer resonance.
-This may facilitate a meditative style of play, and one might even argue that the cleaner and longer lasting sounds that metal strings produce during slides makes them just as capable of evoking meditative qualities as even the best quality silk strings of the past.
-Although they lack the color of silk, metal strings encourage the development of new forms of slides, vibrato and other ornamentation.
+This may facilitate a meditative style of play, and one might even argue that, in spite of their lack of color, the cleaner and longer lasting sounds that metal strings produce during slides makes them just as capable of evoking meditative qualities as even the best quality silk strings of the past.
+And because they lack the color of silk, metal strings compensate by encouraging the development of new forms of slides, vibrato and other ornamentation.
 For new music the longer resonance is already used in some meditative (or New Age) styles of music.
 Meanwhile, the increased tension of metal strings also allows faster play (as can be heard in the conservatory styles that now seem to dominate).
-Their thinner sound allows more precision and may make blending the qin with other instruments easier.
+Their less complex sound allows more precision and may make blending the qin with other instruments easier.
 When playing with other instruments metal strings also have a particular advantage in that they are much more easily amplified.
 There are today experiments with electric qins; these of course require metal (or metal core) strings.

 Balanced against this is the fact that metal strings can cause severe damage to a qin.
 For this reason, metal strings should be used exclusively on the new instruments now available, some of which are very good.
 Unfortunately, many people use them on lovely antique instruments, perhaps causing them permanent damage.